Repairing wood house siding with paint and tools.

 First, you’ll need to isolate and remove the bad board without damaging its neighbors.
 Use a pry bar and a hammer to gently loosen the nails holding the damaged board in place.
 You may need to carefully pry up the board above it to get access.
 Once the nails are out, the board should come off.
 If it’s a long board and only one section is damaged, you can use a circular saw or oscillating multi-tool to make clean vertical cuts on either side of the rotted area and just remove that piece.

-Step 2: Inspect the Sheathing Underneath
+Step 2: Check the Sheathing for Hidden Damage

 With the old siding gone, take a good look at what’s underneath.
 You’ll see the building paper (like tar paper or a house wrap) and the sheathing.
 Check the sheathing for any dark stains, soft spots, or signs of rot.
 Gently press on the wood with a screwdriver; if it feels spongy, you’ve got moisture damage.
 This is a critical step because simply covering up a problem will only lead to more extensive and expensive repairs later.
 If the damage looks widespread, it’s a good idea to get a professional opinion on your residential siding.